 If it is a high risk ingredient, see if you can find someone making a fairly traded version of it - Trade Aid is a good place to look, as is the Fairtrade Australia/New Zealand website.

-If you can’t find anything there, see if you can find a version that’s produced in a low-risk country instead (the Department of Labour website will tell you which the high-risk countries are, so look for something produced anywhere else!
-Fairtrade and Rainforest Alliance both also produce risk maps for a handful of commodities.).
+If you can’t find anything there, see if you can find a version that’s produced in a low-risk country instead (the US Department of Labour website will tell you which the high-risk countries are, so look for something produced anywhere else!
+Fairtrade and Rainforest Alliance both also produce risk maps for a handful of commodities, which is another useful tool.
 But it’s best go for a fairly traded version if possible: goods produced in low-risk countries just avoid the problem (as do low-risk substitutes), whereas ones produced fairly in high-risk countries give vulnerable people better options.